Is tracking marine animals really useful for their conservation?

 Hays et al, consider that very few articles based on animal tracking have a clear, real-world impact on animal protection management and policies., while it is often the only way to determine overlaps between a given species and threats on its population.
 They see a number of possible reasons, such as a lack of connection between scientists and policy makers, and the fact the latter are probably not reading scientific literature.
 The fact that the formalism of this literature might not lead to clearly, directly usable, recommendations could be another.
 And if policy makers or managers’ needs have not been considered by the study design, those needs might not be addressed, either.

-Successful case studies for marine animals
+Successful case studies of tracking marine animals for their conservation

 Nonetheless, interviewing experts in the field, a number of real changes can be listed, coming from a wide range of marine species tracking.
 We talked here about seabird bycatch mitigation (Argos helps in assessing fisheries bycatch risks to seabirds ), which is one of the important concrete achievement.
 Some Marine Protected area creation, definition or enlargement can also be related to tracking animals – South Georgia and South Orkney Islands to penguin species’ tracking, Galapagos to sea lions, sea turtles in Gabon or Mexico from, etc. Stock assessment and home range estimation are also linked to tracking and to regulation appliance, in the case e.g., of bottlenose dolphins, cods, beluga whales.
 Some infrastructure building such as waterway bridges, or use of fishing devices such as nets have been modified following manatees or sea turtles’ tracking studies.
 Citation on list of endangered species was also a cited outcome (e.g., basking shark in CITES list).
 And, last but not least, assessing the effectiveness of regulations already in application, or of recovery efforts from tracking is documented, e.g. in the case of manatees in the north of the Gulf of Mexico.